Lecrapouille/OpenGLCppWrapper/README.md

 Init phase:

-* lines 01-02 and 07-08: GLxShader, GLProgram and GLVAO are some OpenGL objects that the library is exposing to the developer.
-A GLxShader holds the GLSL code source and compile it.
-A GLProgram holds at least two GLxShaders and link them.
-GLProgram also holds locations of shader uniforms and shader attributes.
+* lines 01-02 and 07-08: GL*x*Shader, GLProgram and GLVAO are some
+  OpenGL objects that the library is exposing to the developer (where *x* is refering either to Fragment or Vertex or Geometry).
+A GL*x*Shader holds the GLSL code source and compile it (and in future will allow to add other macro processing features).
+A GLProgram holds at least two GLxShaders (vertex and fragment) and link them.
+Once compiled, a GLProgram holds locations of shader uniforms and shader attributes.
 GLVAO can be considered as the OpenGL handler to your 3D model: it is an interface between CPU data and GPU data by holding VBOs and textures.
-You can modify data of textures and VBOs: the API will transfer modified values to your graphical card.
+You can modify data of textures and
+  VBOs: the API will transfer modified values to your graphical card.

 * lines 07-08: You have to load and compile your GLSL code given as vertex and fragment shader (and optionally geometry shader).
 You can